 - We study how patent protection should optimally be designed.
 In particular, we address the questions of the optimal length and breadth of patents.

 - We apply the previous general analyses to the specificities of the digital economy.
-Two topical issues are addressed: the piracy of digital products and the development of open-source software.

 - Information and appropriability